GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Start with Something Positive

-One of the best ways to begin giving constructive feedback involves starting with something positive.
+One of the best ways to begin giving constructive feedback is to start with something positive.
 Thus, explain to students how they can start by saying something they liked or that stands out to them.
 Honestly, a great way to open up a conversation is with positivity.

 Show that You Listened